Amazing Race party

 On this year’s trip to Sanibel, we needed a fun party theme for Jo’s Aunt Sue, whose birthday happened to be that week.
 She is a huge fan of The Amazing Race, so we thought hosting our own version would be a great way to celebrate her birthday.

 We had so much fun creating props for this event.
-From clues to signs to envelopes, our full collection of Amazing Race printables (available on Etsy) has it all!
+From clues to signs to envelopes, our full collection of Amazing Race digital printables has it all!
 We’ve also since come up with techniques for making a clue box, fanny packs, and a pit stop mat.

 First up — the envelopes.
 I think the most recognizable element of The Amazing Race that you can bring into your own race is the envelopes.
 Nothing says “I’m starting a new leg of the race” like tearing open that pull-strip on the envelope to see what’s inside, right?
 Check our our full post about Amazing Race tear-strip envelopes to learn more about how you can make your own.